 The standard hierarchy of solutions is based on keeping things as simple as possible:

-• Review of process – is there another way to do the task?
+- Review of the process – is there another way to do the task?

 Review the Maintenance Process